 My approach to studying N cycling hot spots was to use a variety of measurement techniques that spanned different timescales and apply these techniques spatially across my study site.
 These techniques included digging up soil cores, incubating those soil cores in the ground, deploying nitrogen-collecting resins and analyzing overall concentrations and isotopic ratios of nitrogen in the soil.
 We used did lots of GPS work (see large yellow antenna above) to keep track of the locations of thousands of samples.

-I separated soil organic nitrogen into two fractions, a light fraction consisting of newer material with a turnover time of about a decade, and a heavy fraction consistent of older more dense material, with turnover times of decades to centuries.
+I separated soil organic nitrogen into two fractions, a light fraction consisting of newer material with a turnover time of about a decade, and a heavy fraction consisting of older, more dense material, with turnover times of decades to centuries.
 My first key finding was that while the light fraction was highly variable across the landscape, the heavy fraction was much less heterogeneous, showing a clear pattern in which the upper tundra areas had more heavy fraction N than the krummholz tree areas.
 The greater heavy fraction N in the dry meadow tundra communities at high elevations may be caused by low decomposition rates in those cold dry conditions.
+Here's the paper where I published this work.

 Despite the interesting patterns in the heavy fraction, and the difference in the levels of heterogeneity between the two fractions, these data did not suggest the presence of long-term hot spots of N cycling in particular locations across the landscape.
 The values were relatively normally distributed, with no values exceeding my mathematical definition of a hot spot (more details on the math here).